-The District provides education to students in grades TK through 12 residing within portions of the cities of Costa Mesa, Irvine, Newport Beach, Santa Ana, Tustin (collectively, "Cities") and a portion of the unincorporated County of Orange ("County") (please see map on following page for a geographic profile of the District).
-Collectively, the District's school facilities in fiscal year 2021/2022 have a capacity of 55,867 students per Section 17071.10(a) of the Education Code, of which 29,276 are at the elementary school level (i.e., grades kindergarten through 5), 8,691 are at the intermediate school level (i.e., grades 6 through 8), and 17,900 are at the high school level (i.e., grades 9 through 12).
-This capacity includes seats from all new school facility construction projects funded by the State of California ("State"), and teaching stations purchased by the District without State funding.
-(Exhibit A of this Study provides the District's current State Allocation Board ("SAB") Form 50-02 which had previously been submitted and approved by the SAB as part of the District's ongoing facilities funding program while Exhibit B provides an updated school facilities capacity calculation consistent with the requirements of the State School Facilities Program.)
-Based on data provided by the District, student enrollment is 41,786 in fiscal year 2021/2022.
-Comparing student enrollment to facilities capacity reveals that facilities capacity exceeds student enrollment at all school levels in the fiscal year 2021/2022 (please see Section IV for more information on student enrollment and facilities capacity).
+The District provides education to students in grades TK through 12 residing within portions of the cities of Costa Mesa, Irvine, Newport Beach, Santa Ana, and Tustin (collectively, "Cities") and a portion of the unincorporated County of Orange ("County") (please see map on following page for a geographic profile of the District).
+Collectively, the District's school facilities in fiscal year 2023/2024 have a capacity of 55,867 students per Section 17071.10(a) of the Education Code, of which 29,276 are at the elementary school level (i.e., grades kindergarten through 5), 8,691 are at the intermediate school level (i.e., grades 6 through 8), and 17,900 are at the high school level (i.e., grades 9 through 12).
+This capacity includes seats from all new school facility construction projects funded by the State of California ("State") and teaching stations purchased by the District without State funding.
+Exhibit A of this Study provides the District's current State Allocation Board ("SAB") Form 50-02 which had previously been submitted and approved by the SAB as part of the District's ongoing facilities funding program while Exhibit B provides an updated school facilities capacity calculation consistent with the requirements of the State School Facilities Program.
+Based on data provided by the District, student enrollment is 38,031 in fiscal year 2023/2024.
+Comparing student enrollment to facilities capacity reveals that facilities capacity exceeds student enrollment at all school levels in the fiscal year 2023/2024 (please see Section IV for more information on student enrollment and facilities capacity).

 To establish a nexus and a justifiable residential School Fee level, the Study evaluated the number and cost of new facilities required to house students generated from future residential development within the District.
-Based on data provided by the Southern California Association of Governments ("SCAG") as well as from the planning departments of the Cities, approximately 5,193 additional residential units are expected be constructed within the District's boundary through calendar year 2035 ("Future Units").
+Based on data provided by the Southern California Association of Governments ("SCAG") as well as from the planning departments of the Cities, approximately 12,686 additional residential units are expected be constructed within the District's boundary through calendar year 2050 ("Future Units").
+Of these 12,686 Future Units that have not mitigated their impacts on the District, 153 are expected to be SFD units while 12,533 are expected to be MFA units, of which 6,514 MFA units are expected within the Irvine-Newport Development Area ("INDA").